Celestron StarSense AutoAlign Accessory for Automatic Alignment

 Here's how it works.

-Once your telescope is aligned with two bright star, All-Star allows you to choose any bright star listed in the NexStar hand control to assist in accurately aligning your telescope's mount with the North Celestial Pole.
+Once your telescope is aligned with two bright stars, All-Star allows you to choose any bright star listed in the NexStar hand control to assist in accurately aligning your telescope's mount with the North Celestial Pole.
 Using the telescope's Sync function, the mount is able to point and center a bright star with a high degree of accuracy.
 Once centered, the mount will point the telescope to the exact position that the star should be if the mount were precisely polar aligned.
 By simply adjusting the mounts altitude and azimuth controls to re-center the star in the center of the eyepiece, you are actually moving the mounts polar axis to the exact position of the North Celestial Pole.

 Can I use Polaris to polar align my telescope?

 Since Polaris is very close to the NCP and not very bright, it is actually not a recommended star for the "All-Star" method.
-The advantages of being able to use stars other than Polaris are two fold:
+The advantages of being able to use stars other than Polaris are two-fold:

 Polaris is not always visible.
 So not only can you use a variety of other stars but they are also brighter and more prominent.